How to move CodeTwo Exchange Sync settings to a different Exchange server

 To migrate the software's settings and cache to another Exchange server, you need to:

-- Once the software is installed and activated on the target machine, stop the CodeTwo Exchange Sync service on this machine (open the Start menu, type services.msc and press Enter, then find C2ExchangeSync on the list, right-click it and select Stop).
+- Stop the CodeTwo Exchange Sync service on this machine (open the Start menu, type services.msc and press Enter, then find C2ExchangeSync on the list, right-click it and select Stop).

 - Replace the corresponding settings files and cache on this new machine with the files and cache you backed up.